tinkertanker/pxt-ringbitcar/README.md

-# Motor:bit Package
+# Ring:bit Car Package
-This ElecFreaks Motor:bit package was developed by [ElecFreaks](https://www.elecfreaks.com/) with minor assistance from [Tinkercademy](https://tinkercademy.com/).
+This ElecFreaks Ring:bit Car package was developed by [ElecFreaks](https://www.elecfreaks.com/) with minor assistance from [Tinkercademy](https://tinkercademy.com/).

 The [ElecFreaks Motor:bit](http://www.elecfreaks.com/estore/elecfreaks-motor-bit-for-micro-bit.html) is an integrated motor driver and breakout board for the BBC micro:bit.
 With an integrated motor driver chip TB6612, your micro:bit can drive two DC motors with 1.2A max single channel current.